 What is Ramadan?

 Islam follows a lunar calendar and Ramadan is the ninth month of the lunar year.
-This year the first day of Ramadan is expected to start on April 24.

 Growing up, there were many years that Ramadan fell during the winter months.
 That meant our fasts lasted about 10 hours.
 This year it falls during the spring which means we will be fasting for about 13 hours.
 Even though Ramadan starts on the same day throughout the world, the duration of your fast can vary by a few hours, depending on which country and time zone you live in.